seL4/docs/projects/sel4/kernel-contribution.md

 # Contributing to kernel code

+If the platform, architecture, feature that you are after is not listed on the [Supported Platforms page](/Hardware/), and if, from your available [options](/Hardware/index.html#not-in-the-lists-below), you choose to contribute the port or feature yourself, here are the guidelines for it.

 There four classes of kernel contributions possible:

-1. Board Support Package (BSP) ports
+1. Board Support Package (BSP) ports, also known as platform ports.
 2. Architecture features
 3. Architecture ports
 4. Kernel features